def324/sunside/docs/architecture.md

   - day/night overlay + terminator line
   - sun marker (subsolar point)
 - Pan/zoom interactions (wheel/pinch + pointer drag + zoom buttons).
+  - On desktop layouts, map and timeline are shown side-by-side (map left) to keep both visible.

 This can be split into smaller components later as the UI grows.